-Beautifully designed and elegantly blown by hand from 100% lead free glass, this decanter has been produced with the highest possible attention to quality and detail.
+Beautifully designed and elegantly blown by hand from 100% lead-free glass, this decanter has been produced with the greatest possible attention to quality and detail.
 Designed to give adequate surface area to aerate a whole 750 ml bottle of wine, this is the ideal decanter to use for any occasion as it is versatile enough to use for whiskey, white wines or sherries too.
-The easy pour spout helps the user to avoid spillages and although it has a sturdy construction, it is still not too heavy to make serving guests a challenge.
+The easy pour spout helps the user to avoid spillages, and although it has a sturdy construction, it is still not too heavy to make serving guests a challenge.
 This is a great gift idea for any wine enthusiast.

 Boasting a modern and stylish design with an attractive spherical oak wood stopper, this attractive carafe is made from strong hand blown glass.
-Holding 67 oz of your favorite wine, this carafe will form an appealing addition to any table, adding a touch of sophistication to any occasion, and as it is safe to clean in a dishwasher it is an extremely convenient and practical solution to aerating wine.
+Holding 67 oz of your favorite wine, this carafe will form an appealing addition to any table, adding a touch of sophistication to any occasion.
+As it is safe to clean in a dishwasher, it is an extremely convenient and practical solution to aerating wine.

-Aerating your favorite red wine faster than ever thanks to its wide-based design, this appealing and attractive wine decanter has been made by hand in Europe from the highest quality lead free crystal glass.
-Its lightweight design is sturdy thanks to its large base but still light enough to hold in the hand and pour without any spillages.
+Aerating your favorite red wine faster than ever thanks to its wide-based design, this appealing and attractive wine decanter has been made by hand in Europe from the highest quality lead-free crystal glass.
+Its lightweight design is sturdy thanks to its large base but still light enough to hold in hand and pour without any spillages.

 Best White Wine Decanters

-This appealing white wine decanter from the Pure collection is made from Tritan crystal, a lead free material made from zirconium oxide and titanium oxide for improved resilience and strength.
-Holding a total of 25.3 oz of your favorite wine, this beautiful high quality decanter is very fashionable thanks to its crisp, sharp lines and geometrical styling.
-This decanter is also dishwasher safe for your convenience and will never discolor or cloud, being resistant to chips, stratches and breakage as well as thermal shocks.
+This appealing white wine decanter from the Pure collection is made from Tritan crystal, a lead-free material made from zirconium oxide and titanium oxide for improved resilience and strength.
+Holding a total of 25.3 oz of your favorite wine, this beautiful high-quality decanter is very fashionable thanks to its crisp, sharp lines and geometrical styling.
+This decanter is also dishwasher safe for your convenience and will never discolor or cloud, being resistant to chips, scratches and breakage as well as thermal shocks.
 Cut using laser technology, this decanter has elegant and thin edges, being produced to enhance your wine drinking experience.